Dr Leonie Fleischmann

 Dr Fleischmann joined the Department as a lecturer in September 2016, having completed her PhD in the Department in December 2015.

-She is a 2017-2018 non-resident Research Fellow at the International Centre for Non-Violent Conflict.
+She was a Research Fellow at the International Centre for Non-Violent Conflict in 2017-2018.

 Prior to joining City, Dr Fleischmann taught in the fields of International Politics and International Development at SOAS, King's College London and the University of Roehampton.

-She has experience in written and television media commentaty
+She has experience in written and television media commentary

 - PhD, City University London, London, United Kingdom